 Core Belief - Literacy is essential to success in life.

-In August 2017, FBISD opened the doors of the Ridgemont Early Literacy Center(ELC) that currently serves PreK-1st grade children in the Marshall High School feeder pattern.
+In August 2018, FBISD opened the doors of the Ridgemont Early Literacy Center(ELC) that currently serves PreK-1st grade children in the Willowridge High School feeder pattern.
 The Ridgemont Early Literacy Center emphasis the development of emergent literacy across subjects and grade levels.
-The center's program model follows an extended school year, co-teaching model in all grade levels, a community partnership with Baker Ripley Neighborhood Centers, and a wraparound approach to support family needs.
-For more details on the Ridgemont Early Literacy Center visit: https://www.fortbendisd.com/RMEELC.
-Follow the school on Twitter @_earlyliteracy
+The center's program model follows an extended school year, a co-teaching model in all grade levels, a community partnership with Baker Ripley Neighborhood Centers, and a wraparound approach to support family needs.
+For more details on the Ridgemont Early Literacy Center visit: www.fortbendisd.com/rmeelc Follow the school on Twitter @RidgemontELC